-Mr. Foster currently serves as the Chairman of our Board and a non-executive senior advisor to the Company.
-He previously served as our Executive Chairman from November 2018 until December 2021 and our Chief Executive Officer from 2007 until November 2018.
-In November 2018, in connection with a previously announced long-term succession plan, the Board elected Mr. Hyzak as Chief Executive Officer of the Company, succeeding Mr. Foster.
-Mr. Foster has notified the Board that he plans to transition from his employment with the Company in May 2024 and, if re-elected at the Annual Meeting, will serve as a non-employee director for the subsequent Board term.
+Mr. Foster currently serves as the Chairman of our Board and as a non-employee member of our management team's investment committee.
+He previously served as our Executive Chairman from November 2018 until December 2021 and our Chief Executive Officer from 2007 until November 2018, and was an employee of the Company until May 2024.
 Mr. Foster is an "interested person" under Section 2(a)(19) of the 1940 Act due to his current and previous positions with the Company.
-The Board believes that Mr. Foster is currently best situated to serve as Chairman of our Board given his history with the Company, his deep knowledge of the Company's business and his extensive experience in managing private debt and equity investments in lower middle market companies and debt investments in middle market companies.
+The Board believes that Mr. Foster is currently best situated to serve as Chairman of the Board given his history with the Company, his deep knowledge of the Company's business and his extensive experience in managing private debt and equity investments in lower middle market companies and debt investments in middle market companies.
 The Company's independent directors bring experience, oversight and expertise from outside the Company and industry, while Mr. Foster brings Company-specific and industry-specific experience and expertise.
 The Board believes that the current leadership structure with Mr. Foster serving as Chairman of the Board promotes strategy development and execution while facilitating effective, timely communication between management and the Board and is optimal for effective corporate governance.

-Our Board has designated John E. Jackson as Lead Independent Director to preside over all executive sessions of non-management directors.
-In the Lead Independent Director's absence, the remaining non-management directors may appoint a presiding director by majority vote.
-The non-management directors meet in executive session without management on a regular basis.
-The Lead Independent Director also has the responsibility of consulting with management on Board and committee meeting agendas, acting as a liaison between management and the non-management directors, including maintaining frequent contact with the Chairman and the Chief Executive Officer and facilitating collaboration and communication between the non-management directors and management.
+Our Board has designated John E. Jackson as Lead Independent Director to preside over all executive sessions of independent directors.
+In the Lead Independent Director's absence, the remaining independent directors may appoint a presiding director by majority vote.
+The non-management directors meet in executive session without management on a regular basis, and the independent directors also meet alone in executive session on a regular basis.
+The Lead Independent Director also has the responsibility of consulting with management on Board and committee meeting agendas, acting as a liaison between management and the independent directors, including maintaining frequent contact with the Chairman and the Chief Executive Officer and facilitating collaboration and communication between the independent directors and management.
 Stockholders or other interested persons may send written communications to John E. Jackson, addressed to Lead Independent Director, c/o Main Street Capital Corporation, Corporate Secretary's Office, 1300 Post Oak Blvd., 8th Floor, Houston, Texas 77056.